Limited to 16 travellers.

 Perge + Aspendos

 The site of Perge was originally settled by the Hittites around 1500 BC but the majority of the ruins in this extensive site date from Roman times.
 The symbol of Perge is the two huge gate towers which lead into the well-marked ancient shopping streets of the agora.
 Our guided tour of the site also includes the stadium and Roman baths.
 Nearby the largely-unexcavated ruins of Aspendos reveal little of the once-great city except for the aqueduct and the superb theatre.
 This afternoon is free for you to explore Antalya.
 Second of 2 nights in Antalya.
 4-Star Best Western Khan Hotel or similar.
-Breakfast & Dinner.
+Breakfast & Lunch.

 Day 11 Sunday, May 26th